TL;DR: What if money and time are the same resource, just stored in different containers?

 Assets are time machines.

-Assets let your past time work for your future freedom.
+Your past time working for your future freedom.

 The IKEA Test